 If your business is under stringent regulatory compliance requirements, the cost of outdated technology can have serious repercussions.
 Compliance standards, like HIPAA, PCI, SOX, and others, require that your technology be supported.
 This sets you up for fees and penalties if you experience a data breach (which are more likely due to security holes in your legacy system).

 And, whether you’re talking about software or hardware, older systems have increased failure rates.
 This makes system downtime simply unavoidable.
-The consequences of downtime can be grave for small businesses and you risk losing customers forever if your services are inaccessible.
+The consequences of downtime can be grave for small businesses and you risk losing clients forever if your services are inaccessible.
 Here are just some of the costs you can occur when your legacy system fails:

 Another problem with using outdated technology is that “old” and “new” technology very rarely work together.
 Most legacy systems are incompatible with newer systems.
 It’s essential that software, no matter how old, integrates well with the tools and applications you require to efficiently run your business.
 And, if your legacy system prohibits you from using new, advanced capabilities, chances are your competitors are.
-This means you will continue to lose customers and revenue, putting your business’s existence at risk.
+This means you will continue to lose clients and revenue, putting your business’s existence at risk.

 Mobility is impaired when using legacy systems.
 If your employees work in the field, such as with construction, warehouse control, oil and gas production, or logistics, their performance will be improved, and your business more efficient, if they can use mobile devices that connect to your inventory, production and other management software.